FoxComm/code-challenges/any-vending-machine/README.md

 Your primary objectives:

-1. Write tests that describe the basic functionality, in your eyes, of a vending machine.
-2. Represent a basic data model that underlays the functionality.
+1. Represent a basic data model that underlays the functionality.
+2. Prototype (quickly) a simple UI OR API endpoints that allows the user to interact with the machine.
+3. Create at least one action in the UI that behaves the way the user would expect.
-3. Choose whatever language you wish.
-Some options you might consider: Ruby, GoLang, Python, Scala, Erlang, Haskell, and Clojure.
+4. Choose whatever language you wish.
+Some options you might consider: Ruby, GoLang, Python, Scala, Erlang, Haskell, Javascript, and Clojure.
-3. Do NOT use a full-stack framework such as rails or django.
+5. Do NOT use a full-stack framework such as rails or django.
 You can use specific components of frameworks, however.
 (Ex: ActiveRecord)
-4. Create at least one working API endpoint.

 Things you don't need:

-1. Persistence.
-2. All endpoints to be fully working.
+1. Both an API Backend and working UI.
+(Feel free to build only one.
+API endpoints *or* UI flow.)
+2. Persistence.
+(You can  persist in-memory for now.)
-3. Full implementation of business logic.
+3. Full implementation of the machine.
+(One or two actions is enough.)
+4. Unit tests.
+(Really.
+We won't judge you.)

 Please commit your work to branches in this repo and send us Pull Requests early.
 You can mark them as 'wip' until they are 'ready for review.'